Free video lesson + activities for kindergarten Spanish

-The first time I taught kindergarten Spanish, I thought if I read the story La oruga muy hambrienta (The very hungry caterpillar) enough times, kids would learn something.
+The first time I taught a kindergarten Spanish lesson, I thought if I read the story La oruga muy hambrienta (The very hungry caterpillar) enough times, kids would learn something.
 Right?

-So, I faithfully came into my kindergarten classes, once a week for 15 minutes, and read the book to them.
+So, I faithfully came into my kindergarten classes, once a week for a 15-minute lesson, and read the book to them.
 I was animated and I pointed and gestured, but really, there wasn’t a whole lot of comprehension going on.
 And as for doing anything with the language?
 No. Mostly, that year was a waste of everyone’s time.

 Since then, I’ve learned a lot about comprehensible input and about teaching very young kids.
-In Calico Spanish Stories Online, you’ll find a lot of fun, comprehensible stories.
+In Calico Spanish Stories, you’ll find a lot of fun, comprehensible stories.
 Stories that help kids speak real Spanish to real people.

 Even in kindergarten?
 Yes, even there.